edoardottt/pwdsafety/README.md

 DESCRIPTION 🔦
 -------------------------------------------------

-Just write go run man.go in your terminal inside ../pwd-safety$
+Just write **go run main.go** in your terminal inside ../pwd-safety$

+So: ../pwd-safety$ go run main.go

 It reads from standard input the entered password.